Kaoticz/Json2Sharp/Json2SharpApp/README.md

 # Json2SharpApp

-Json2Sharp is a CLI application that converts JSON data into a programming language type declaration (i.e. a class).
+Json2Sharp is a CLI application that converts a JSON object to a programming language type definition (i.e. a class).

 ## Quick start